-You can keep docs in a source code repository then the developers will review all your changes prior to merging them in.
-Unlike traditional source code management, branches are not full copies of entire code base so they are “cheap” and “fast.”
-The more Agile techniques are applied to documentation, the more treating docs like code makes sense.
+You can keep docs in a source code repository then the developers will review all your changes before merging them in.
+Unlike traditional source code management, branches are not full copies of the entire code base so they are “cheap” and “fast.”
+The more Agile techniques are applied to documentation, the more treating docs like code make sense.

 GitHub definitions and parallels for information

 I hope I’m talking to people who care a lot about words.
 Let’s start with some vocabulary and definitions to build upon.

 - Branch: Indicator of divergence from the base without changing the main line (or “trunk” if you like to visualize organic tree structures to remember this term).

 - Commit: Point-in-time snapshot of the repository with changes.

 - Fork (noun): A copy of the repository that is entirely yours in your namespace.
 In GitHub-land, forking does not have a negative connotation that it can in other contexts (such as taking an open-source project in a new direction in a huff to get different contributors).
 Rather, it is a way to contribute openly and publicly with your account attributed.